lightningdevkit/lightningdevkit.org/docs/overview.md

 ### [Rust Sample Node](https://github.com/lightningdevkit/ldk-sample)

-The sample serves as a complete reference for constructing a lightning node with the LDK.
+The sample serves as a complete reference for constructing a Lightning node with the LDK.
 This is a good starting point if you want a self-guided tour!

 ### [Swift LDK Documentation](https://github.com/arik-so/SwiftLightning/tree/master/Documentation)